linode/docs/docs/guides/development/python/working-with-unicode-in-python/index.md

 - '[Python background on lexical analysis](https://docs.python.org/3/reference/lexical_analysis.html)'
 ---

 Most of the time, using [*Unicode*](https://home.unicode.org/) characters in Python does not require extra effort.
 However, sometimes encoding and decoding do not work properly, which results in errors.
-To resolve these issues, it helps to understand how Python encodes and decodes Unicode.
+To resolve these issues, this guide helps you understand how Python encodes and decodes Unicode.
 Fortunately, the Python library includes some powerful and useful utilities and built-in functions to manage these tasks.
 This guide introduces Unicode and the [*UTF-8*](https://en.wikipedia.org/wiki/UTF-8) character encoding and explains how Python handles Unicode.
 It also discusses some common Python Unicode errors and demonstrates how to resolve them.

 ## An Introduction to Unicode on Python

-To properly understand how Python manages Unicode, it helps to understand character processing.
+To properly understand how Python manages Unicode, you need to understand character processing.
 Computer files are written using a specific character set.
 A character set is a collection of characters used within a language or domain.
 For instance, the written English language maps to a character set containing 26 upper and lower case letters, along with punctuation marks.
-However, computers use a more formal collection called a *coded character set* (CCS).
+However, computers use a more formal collection called a *Coded Character Set* (CCS).

-In a CCS, each character is assigned a corresponding numerical values known as a *code point*.
+In a CCS, each character is assigned a corresponding numerical value known as a *code point*.
 A set of code points makes it possible for a system to translate between the on-screen representation of each character and its binary equivalent.
 Every character set is also associated with a *code unit*.
 The code unit determines the size of each encoded character.
 For instance, a character set could encode every single character using 16 bits, or two bytes.
 The same code point could be associated with different code units in different encodings.
 For instance, the value `127` might be represented using 7, 8, 16, or 32 bits.
 Some formats even use a variable-length encoding.
 This means it is not possible to determine the binary representation of a character based on its code point.

 Text is decoded and encoded using a specific encoding standard.
-The encoding algorithm is known as a *codec*, which is a portmanteau of coder/decoder.
+The encoding algorithm is known as a *codec*, which is a portmanteau of the coder/decoder.
 The system must know what codec to use to encode/decode the file correctly.
 Files can be decoded from bytes to characters and text can be encoded from characters to bytes.
 Format conversions can certainly become complicated, but most files use either the ASCII or Unicode format.

 ## What is Unicode?

 Unicode is currently the most widely-used encoding standard.
 It was developed through the joint efforts of Xerox and Apple, but it is currently administered and maintained by the Unicode Consortium.
 Unicode has successfully unified pre-existing character sets and now serves as the international standard.
 Unicode has the goal of including every character used in the world's active writing systems.

-Unicode describes the list of available characters and their code points, but does not describe how to map the code points to bytes.
+Unicode describes the list of available characters and their code points but does not describe how to map the code points to bytes.
 It also includes a formal Unicode name for each character.
 A variety of *character encoding schemes* (CES) can be applied to Unicode text to map the characters to bytes.

 The Unicode standard includes the following components: